-To the extent that a given Pool Factor for a Cash PC Pool may not reflect the actual unpaid principal balance of the Mortgages for a particular month, any difference will be accounted for as soon as practicable by adjustment of subsequent Pool Factors and, as a result, by adjustment of subsequent principal payments made to Holders.
-This adjustment is made to the Pool Factor for the month two months subsequent to the month in question.
+To the extent that a given Pool Factor for a Cash PC Pool may not reflect the actual unpaid principal balance of the Mortgages, Freddie Mac corrects any difference as soon as practicable by adjustment of subsequent Pool Factors and, as a result, by adjustment of subsequent principal payments made to Holders.
 Freddie Mac's procedure for estimating Cash PC Pool Factors may result from time to time in a monthly principal payment to Holders for a given Cash PC Pool which differs significantly from the aggregate principal payments actually received by Freddie Mac on the related Mortgages for the comparable month.
 Based on Freddie Mac's experience, the amount of such difference is most likely to increase during periods of volatile mortgage interest rates.